spackows/THINK-2019_Scavenger_hunt/README.md

 <p>&nbsp;</p>

-### Step 2: Create a visual recognition model

-#### 2.1  Train a visual recognition model in your Watson Studio project
+### Step 2: Create a visual recognition model in your Watson Studio project

 1. <p>Click <b>Add to project</b> and then click <b>VISUAL RECOGNITION MODEL</b>.
 Follow prompts to associate an instance of the IBM Visual Recognition service with your project.
 This opens the visual recognition model builder.</p>
 2. <p>Replace the name "Default Custom Model" with a name you choose.</p>